300dtd-finance-website

 Relevance to the System

 My website will have a very wide range of users, that may not have a whole lot in common.
-I should keep that users of the site must
+I should keep that users of the site must feel safe and not ostracized.

 Impact / Considerations